Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Application: component groups of N eron models

-Recall that a {\em $\Z$-metric graph} (i.e.\ a $\Lambda$-metric graph for $\Lambda=\Z$) with no infinite vertices is a (compact and finite) metric graph having a model whose edge lengths are all positive integers (or equivalently, having a model all of whose edge lengths are $1$).
+Recall that a {\em $\Z$-metric graph} (i.e.\ a $\Lambda$-metric graph for $\Lambda=\Z$) with no infinite vertices is a (compact and finite) metric graph whose edge lengths are all positive integers (or equivalently, having a vertex set with respect to which all edge lengths are $1$).
 If $X/K$ is a smooth, proper, geometrically connected analytic curve and $\fX$ is a semistable $R$-model for $X$, the skeleton $\Gamma_{\fX}$ of $\fX$ is naturally a $\ZZ$-metric graph.
 Moreover, as we have seen earlier in this paper, a finite morphism of semistable models induces in a natural way a harmonic morphism of $\ZZ$-metric graphs.

 Let $\Gamma$ be a $\ZZ$-metric graph with no infinite vertices.
-We define the {\em regularized Jacobian} $\Jac_{\rm reg}(\Gamma)$ of $\Gamma$ is defined to be the group $\Jac(G)$, where $G$ is the ``regular model'' for $\Gamma$ (the unique weighted graph model having all edge lengths equal to $1$).
+We define the {\em regularized Jacobian} $\Jac_{\rm reg}(\Gamma)$ of $\Gamma$ to be the group $\Jac(G)$, where $G$ is the ``regular model'' for $\Gamma$ (the unique graph induced by a vertex set with all edge lengths equal to $1$).
 The group $\Jac(G)$ can be described explicitly as

 where $\Omega^1(G)^\#$ denotes the linear functionals $\Omega^1(G,\RR) \to \RR$ of the form $\int_\alpha$ with $\alpha \in C_1(G,\ZZ)$ (see \cite{BakerFaber}).
 There is a canonical isomorphism between $\Jac(G)$ and $\Pic^0(G)$, the group of divisors of degree $0$ on $G$ modulo the principal divisors (see \cite{BdlHN}) as well as a canonical isomorphism